Construction and heavy equipment appraisals.

 The fleet, machine by machine.

-We value single machines or full fleets, and we anchor to a deep, public secondary market.
-Attachments that convey are valued in their own right, and for fleets we account for location and transport.
+We appraise single machines and full fleets, and we anchor every value to public auction and dealer sales.
+Attachments that convey are valued in their own right.
+For fleets, we account for location and transport cost, which bear on what a buyer will actually pay.

 What drives the number